WordPress/gutenberg/docs/designers-developers/developers/README.md

 ## Meta Boxes

-**Porting PHP meta boxes to blocks and Gutenberg plugins is highly encouraged!**
+**Porting PHP meta boxes to blocks or sidebar plugins is highly encouraged!**

-Discover how [Meta Box](../../../docs/designers-developers/developers/backward-compatibility/meta-box.md) support works in Gutenberg.
+Discover how [Meta Box](../../../docs/designers-developers/developers/backward-compatibility/meta-box.md) support works in the new editor.

 ## Theme Support